JaneliaSciComp/SongExplorer/README.md

 ## Correcting Misses ##

 It's important that false negatives are corrected as well.
 One way find them is to click on random snippets and look in the surrounding context in the window below for sounds that have not been predicted.
-This only works though if all predicted sounds have been clustered, which is not the case if their number exceeds `max samples`.
-This method is also cumbersome in that you have to scan through the recording.
+This method is cumbersome in that you have to scan through the recording.
 A better way is to directly home in on detected sounds that don't exceed the probability threshold.

 To systematically label missed sounds, first click on the `Fix False Negatives` button.
 Then detect sounds in the recording you just classified, using the